 - Inertia Switch Fuel Pump Shut-Off The fuel pump shut-off inertia switch is normally closed to allow vehicle operation.
-In the event of a collision or a substantial physical jolt, the switch is designed to open automatically shutting off electrical power to the fuel pump and the HV shut-off switch. - Inertia Switch High-Voltage (HV) Shut-Off The HV shut-off switch is located behind the jack access panel in the cargo area on the passenger side of the vehicle.
-In the event of a collision or a substantial physical jolt, the switch is designed to open automatically disabling the HV system. - High-Voltage (HV) Fuse In the event of a high current short circuit, the HV fuse will open disabling the HV system. - High-Voltage (HV) Interlock Circuit Whenever a high-voltage connector is disconnected, the HV interlock circuit opens and disables the HV system. - Ignition Key in OFF Position Anytime the ignition lock cylinder is in the OFF position, the HV system is disabled. - High-Voltage Service Disconnect Switch Whenever the high-voltage service disconnect switch (located on top of the high-voltage battery in the cargo area) is removed, the HV system is disabled.
-For additional information, refer to Page 9 in this manual. - Thermal Sensors In the event the ignition key is left in the ON position, while the vehicle is parked and the HV battery temperature exceeds 60°C (140°F), thermal sensors located near the HV battery will automatically disconnect the HV battery.
+In the event of a collision or a substantial physical jolt, the switch is designed to open automatically, shutting off electrical power to the fuel pump and the high-voltage shut-off switch. - Inertia Switch High-Voltage Shut-Off The high-voltage shut-off switch is located behind the jack access panel in the cargo area on the passenger side of the vehicle.
+In the event of a collision or a substantial physical jolt, the switch is designed to open automatically, disabling the high-voltage system. - High-Voltage Fuse In the event of a high-current short circuit, the high-voltage fuse will open, disabling the high-voltage system. - High-Voltage Interlock Circuit Whenever a high-voltage connector is disconnected, the high-voltage interlock circuit opens and disables the high-voltage system. - Ignition Key in OFF Position Any time the ignition lock cylinder is in the OFF position, the high-voltage system is disabled. - High-Voltage Service Disconnect Switch Whenever the high-voltage service disconnect switch (located on top of the high-voltage battery in the cargo area) is removed, the high-voltage system is disabled.
+For additional information, refer to Page 9 in this manual. - Thermal Sensors In the event the ignition key is left in the ON position, while the vehicle is parked and the high-voltage battery temperature exceeds 60°C (140°F), thermal sensors located near the high-voltage battery will automatically disconnect the high-voltage battery.